Euchloe olympia

 Euchloe olympia, the Olympia marble, is a butterfly in the family Pieridae.
-Its range is southern Canada and the midwest, down into the southwestern United States.
-E.Olympia is related to E.Guaymasensis but has a distinctive phenotype and genotype.
+Its range is southern Canada and the Midwest, down into the southwestern United States.
+E. olympia is related to E. guaymasensis, but has a distinctive phenotype and genotype.

+Nectar source

+Euchloe olympia has been observed to use Lepidium virginicum as its main nectar source as a larval and as an adult the main nectar source was found to be Nuttallanthus canadensis.
+Based on a study done in a central Illinois sand prairie, Echloe olympia was observed to show consistency on the flowers it visits to obtain its nectar from.